IvanGiacomoni/Iot-Individual-Assignments/code.md

 ```

 ## Initializing the ADC line
-After all this, we have also to initialize the ADC line: to do this, we need to include in the Makefile the periph_adc module:
+After all this, we have also to **initialize the ADC line**: to do this, we need to include in the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/Makefile) the **periph_adc module**:

 ```
 FEATURES_REQUIRED += periph_adc
 ```

-Also we need to include these headers in the main.c:
+Also we need to include these **headers** in the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c):

 ```
 #include "periph/adc.h"